Patient stories are part of the standard of care at a National Cancer Hospital System

 listen honor share

 Many of the stories on your website come from a patient group called Cancer Fighters.
-Who are they and what do they do?
+Who are they, and what do they do?

 Like other cancer providers, we’re eager to celebrate the patients we treat who eventually conquer their disease.
 We find many of these individuals want to give back.
-They feel that sharing their experience with cancer can be helpful to newly-diagnosed patients, others who are fighting their disease, and their caregivers.
+They feel that sharing their experience with cancer can be helpful to newly diagnosed patients, others who are fighting their disease, and their caregivers.

 For this reason, we created Cancer Fighters, a group of patients who graciously volunteer their time to share their personal journeys and experiences at CTCA with other patients.
-There’s a certain bond that evolves as a result of people going through incredibly challenging experiences, and many find it beneficial to share their experience when they get to the other side.
+There’s a certain bond that evolves as a result of people going through incredibly challenging experiences, and many find it beneficial to share their experiences when they get to the other side.
 We often hear, “I wish someone had shared their experiences with me when I was making decisions about my care; it would have been so helpful.”

 In fact, we’ve found that, oftentimes, the personal experiences shared by one patient with another are actually more helpful to the patient than the dialogue they have with their doctor.
 Many people ascribe greater credibility to someone who has been through the same experience when it comes to sorting through complex, difficult decisions.
 That’s the whole point of the support provided by our Cancer Fighters program.